queenoriol/queenoriol.github.io/Finland_Tourism_Analysis/README.md

 ![Dashboard Screenshot](Images/Return.png)

 **Insight:**
-**3.9/5** of travelers surveyed in summer 2024 indicated they intended to return—an increase of 2 percentage points compared to the previous year.
+**3.9/5** of travelers surveyed in summer 2024 indicated they intended to return—an increase of +0.11 change compared to the previous year.
 This suggests that emotional connections formed during nature-filled summer experiences help build lasting tourist loyalty.

 ---